-The City of Stanton seeks your help to plan and draw new City Council Voting Districts.
+The City of Stanton thanks you for your help in planning and drawing the new City Council Voting Districts.

 Every ten years, local governments use updated data from the Census to redraw their district lines to reflect how local populations have changed.
 State law requires cities to engage the community in the redistricting process by holding public hearings and conducting public outreach.

-The final map created through the Redistricting Stanton process will define Stanton’s City Council district boundaries for the next ten years.
+The final map created through the Redistricting Stanton process defines Stanton’s City Council district boundaries for the next ten years.
 There are many ways to participate in the redistricting process and we invite you to get involved!

 - Please Visit www.MapStanton.org for more information on the redistricting process.

 - Final Map Approved - Interactive District Map: Search for your Council District by address (Click Here).

 NOTICE IS HEREBY GIVEN that, pursuant to California Elections Code Section EC 21607.1, the City Council of the City of Stanton will hold a public hearing to receive input, review draft maps, take public input, and consider potential adoption of revised Council Member district boundaries.